Book as Art: Illuminated

 Friday, Aug.
 25 | 7–9 pm

 The luminous sheen of copper, brass, gold leaf and enamel lights up the annual Book as Art exhibition.
-This juried show celebrates the book with a wildly varied collection of inventive and spectacular work that challenges expectations.
-Join us to view and celebrate the spectacular work in this exhibit.
+This juried show celebrates the book with a wildly varied collection of inventive and intriguing work that challenges expectations.
+Join us to view and celebrate the remarkable work in this exhibit.

 Book Festival Extended Hours